raghusagar13/cloud-computing-project/README.md

 ## Prerequisites
 - You should have an active cloud provider account (e.g., AWS).
-- You should have the AWS CLI (Command Line Interface) installed.

 ## Step 1: Create a User Role with Group Rights